grobergm/web-design-process/README.md

 In general these are some design elements that the client wants:

-* Their online presence to mirror their workspace (see images folder).
+* Their online presence to mirror their workspace (see img/work-space folder).

 * Want their company "to feel a little luxurious, cool, and high-end; yet still 100% welcoming and inclusive to everyone."